4 Rise of the Nanny State

 Who was “unfit?”
 In California that included groupings as subjective as “bad girls,” but eugenicists’ ultimate goal was to rid the U.S. of criminals, the infirm, Blacks, Hispanics, Asians, Jews, Eastern Europeans, and poor “hill country” Whites.
 Keep in mind that eugenics never actually happened in America on a large scale — otherwise most of us wouldn’t be around — but it did happen in certain pockets of the country.
 The Carnegie Institute established a facility at Cold Springs Harbor, New York with millions of index cards where they hoped to catalog the entire American population in preparation for the removal of whole peoples and bloodlines, or “family trunks.”
 Their leading intellectual beacon was Stanford University President David Starr Jordan, author of Blood of the Nation: Study in the Decay of Nations by Survival of the Unfit (1902).
 The U.S. Army War College conducted a 1925 study that determined Blacks could never serve ably in combat due to inferiority and cowardice.
 One influential figure was Army doctor Paul Popenoe, author of Applied Eugenics (1918), who started Ladies’ Home Journal and was a founding practitioner of marriage counseling.

 Eugenic policy took many forms, including outlawing interracial marriage in half the states, but also included over 60k coerced sterilizations of “unfit” men and women by the 1930s.
 Most states have since issued formal apologies to victims’ family members.
-Native American women were subject to involuntary sterilization up until 1970.
+Native American women were subject to involuntary sterilization up through 1976 (NIH-NLM).
 California still sterilized some female prisoners as late as 2010 and has since offered apologies and compensation (see optional articles below).
 While the United States never systematically implemented eugenics on a large scale, it influenced racist immigration reform passed in the 1920s (Chapter 7); and it helped inspire more extreme, genocidal applications in Nazi Germany, explored in more detail in the optional section of Chapter 10.

 As Mark Twain likely didn’t say but might have: “history doesn’t repeat, but it rhymes.”
 Eugenics will be another example when, shorn of its racist origins, it echoes in the transhumanism that endorses genetically improving humans.
 The technology is already there, so we’ll be wrestling with ethical dilemmas about genetics into the foreseeable future.